sensespidey/bin/drush/README.txt

-// $Id: README.txt,v 1.25 2009/06/04 03:10:41 weitzman Exp $
+// $Id: README.txt,v 1.35 2010/02/23 20:30:59 weitzman Exp $

 DESCRIPTION
 -----------
-drush is a command line shell and Unix scripting interface for Drupal, a veritable Swiss Army knife designed to make life easier for those of us who spend hours hacking at the command prompt.
+Drush is a command line shell and Unix scripting interface for Drupal.
+If you are unfamiliar with shell scripting, reviewing the documentation for your shell (e.g. man bash) or reading an online tutorial (e.g. search for "bash tutorial") will help you get the most out of Drush.

-Drush core ships with lots of useful commands for interacting with code like modules/themes/profiles.
+Drush core ships with lots of useful commands for interacting with code like modules/themes/profiles/translations.
 Similarly, it runs update.php, executes sql queries and DB migrations, and misc utilities like run cron or clear cache.

 INSTALLATION
 ------------
 For Linux/Unix/Mac:
-  1. Untar the tarball into a folder outside of your web site (/path/to/drush)
+  1. Untar the tarball into a folder outside of your web site (/path/to/drush) (e.g. if drush is in your home directory, ~/drush can be used for /path/to/drush)
   2. Make the 'drush' command executable:
        $ chmod u+x /path/to/drush/drush
   3. (Optional, but recommended:) To ease the use of drush,
      - create a link to drush in a directory that is in your $PATH, e.g.:
-       $ ln -s /path/to/drush/drush /usr/bin/drush
+       $ ln -s /path/to/drush/drush /usr/local/bin/drush
      OR
      - create an alias to drush:
        $ alias drush='/path/to/drush/drush'
+       For example, if drush is in your home directory:
+       $ alias drush='~/drush/drush'
-       (this goes into .profile or .bash_aliases in your home folder)
+       This goes into .profile, .bash_aliases or .bashrc in your home folder.
+       NOTE:  You must log out and then log back in again or re-load your bash configuration file to apply your changes to your current session:
+       $ source .bashrc

      NOTE FOR ADVANCED USERS
      - If you want to run drush with a specific version of php, rather than the one found by the drush command, you can instead create an alias that executes the drush.php file directly:
-       $ alias drush='/path/to/php/php /path/to/drush/drush.php'
+       $ alias drush='/path/to/php/php5 /path/to/drush/drush.php'
        If you do this, to allow Drush to detect the number of available columns, you need to add the line 'export COLUMNS' to the .profile file in your home folder.